c4road/ca_challenge/README.md

 ## API documentation

-To take a look at the api endpoints you have to import the API.postman_collection.json using Postman, also you can visit http://localhost:8000/swagger/ and http://localhost:8000/docs/ for further information.
+To take a look at the api endpoints I recommend using Postman.
+You have to import the API.postman_collection.json and API.postman_environment.json, also you can visit http://localhost:8000/swagger/, http://localhost:8000/redoc/, and http://localhost:8000/docs/ for further information.